Progressively Projected Newton's Method: Progressively Projected Newton's Method

-In particular, we introduce a projection tolerance $\delta$ and add $\vec{H}^e$ to $\mathcal{H}_{p}$ when $\lVert\vec{S}^{e} \vec{g}\rVert _{\infty}>\delta$, where $\vec{S}^{e}$ is a selection matrix that extracts the assembled entries affected by element $e$.
-This tolerance is adapted over the course of the Newton iterations by a tightening factor $\alpha\in(0,1)$ and a release factor $\beta\geq1$.
+Motivated by this, we prioritize projecting element Hessians in regions with larger assembled residual and expand as necessary.
+Specifically, we introduce a projection tolerance $\delta$ and add $\vec{H}^e$ to $\mathcal{H}_{p}$ when the element-local residual of $e$ is larger than $\delta$, that is, $\lVert\vec{S}^{e} \vec{g}\rVert _{\infty} > \delta$, where $\vec{S}^{e}$ is a selection matrix that extracts the assembled entries affected by element $e$. \ch{ The $\infty$-norm captures the largest component of the local residual, acting as a selector of all elements incident to nodes with large residuals, aligning with the concept of domain partitioning.
+The gradient, or residual, relates directly to stationarity where the system is known to be SPD while other progress metrics, such as the Newton step or iteration decrements, depend on the optimization procedure. } The tolerance $\delta$ is adapted over the course of the Newton iterations by a tightening factor $\alpha\in(0,1)$ and a release factor $\beta\geq1$.
 The former is applied when indefiniteness is detected in the global Hessian, and the latter after a successful step is taken.
-As a result, we obtain an effective partition using already calculated values (no extra cost).
-We found that $\alpha=0.5$ and $\beta=2$ work well as demonstrated by an ablation test in Section~\ref{sec:results}.
+As a result, we obtain an effective partition using already calculated values at no extra cost. \ch{This parametrization exhibits low sensitivity, yielding consistent performance gains across broad ranges of values.} Values of $\alpha=0.5$ and $\beta=2$ are chosen as safe defaults by ablation tests in Section~\ref{sec:results}. \ch{To guarantee termination and bound the worst-case runtime, we fall back to PN and project all elements if $\delta$ drops below a small threshold $\varepsilon_{\delta} = 10^{-12}$.}

-We show with extensive empirical evidence that this approach avoids most projections in an effective manner (see Section~\ref{sec:results}) while providing the same robustness as PN since it can fall back to full projection if necessary (which happens very rarely).
-This progressive expansion of $\mathcal{H}_{p}$ ensures that the method also works in cases where the reasoning from the motivation above does not hold (e.g. around saddle points).

 \paragraph*{Algorithm} Our method is outlined in Algorithm~\ref{alg:ppn}.
-The standard Newton's Method logic with an SPD linear system solver is unmodified except for the inner PPN projection logic (lines 5 to 12).
+The standard Newton's Method logic with an SPD linear system solver is unmodified except for the inner PPN projection logic (lines 5 to 13).
 Note that the linear solver must report whether indefiniteness was encountered in addition to the solution $\Delta \vec{x}$.
 The first time projection is needed, $\delta$ is initialized in relation to the largest absolute value of the current residual (lines 6 and 7).
-If the system still cannot be solved, $\delta$ is reduced (line 10 and 11).
-Once solving for a step is successful, $\delta$ is increased for the next Newton iteration (line 12).
+If the system still cannot be solved, $\delta$ is reduced (lines 12 and 13).
+Once the liner solve is successful, $\delta$ is increased for the next Newton iteration (line 14). \ch{Eigenvalue clamping~\cite{teran05} is used for the projection of element Hessians.}